gadget-inc/ggt/.changeset/smart-cherries-complain.md

 "ggt": patch
 ---

-Rename ParentResource in problems message to ParentApiIdentifier
+Rename ParentResource in problems message in ggt deploy to ParentApiIdentifier